gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 In Japan I am Nobara.

-The name was given to me by Ryo Ichiriki, a 9p Japanese professional and (since people sometimes ask) my favorite player in the world.
-Not my advisor.
+The name was given to me by Ryo, one of my best friends, a 9p Japanese professional and (since people sometimes ask) my favorite player in the world.
 My name in Turkish is Gül, which means rose.
 In Japanese, *bara*. *No-bara* is wild rose.
 He said it was because I am resilient, and he called me Nobara, and it stuck.
 My Japanese friends still call me that.

-They tell me I play like a samurai.
+They tell me I play like a samurai!
+It turns out I am only not sharp when I am writing.

 I think they mean the style.
 I play *aji-tesuji*, the long trap, the move that does not yet look like what it is.
 My opponent plays comfortably, never suspecting, never tightening up.
 Then suddenly, in some corner of the board, every stone they have put down is gone.
 I do not even do this consciously most of the time.
 It is the way the board shapes itself for me.
 My opponents tend to be angry afterward.

 The most extraordinary game of my life was a simul in Beijing against a hundred opponents.
 China has Go players I had not imagined a single city could contain.
 I will not tell you how it went.
 I will only say that I was the one who walked from board to board.

-It turns out I am only not sharp when I am writing.
+I was challenged by young brilliant Chinese kids!
+It was awesome.

 ---